textileio/papers/draft.md

 Finally, the encrypted Event Block, its signature, and the IPLD linkage(s) from an Event to its antecedents are encrypted together using a Follow Key.
-Follow Keys allow Logs to be *followed* by peers on the network who do not have access to any content within the event.
+Follow Keys allow Logs to be *followed* by Peers on the network who do not have access to any content within the event.
 Followers can only see signatures and linkage(s) between Events.